juhasev/sample-ninja-help/edit-datavariable-options.md

 ## Data variable options

-### Editing options
+### Editing option labels
-Here you can create / delete options.
-The option text is what you want to call the option internally, this text will never be displayed to the panelists.
-What panelist see are found under the **LOCALIZATIONS** tab.
+Here you can create / delete option labels.
+The option label is what you want to call the option internally, this text will never be displayed to the panelists.
+Panelists will see localized question instead.
+You can see the question setup under the **LOCALIZATIONS** tab.

+### Re-ordering option labels
+You can re-order data variables by dragging and dropping from the drag handle.

+> Sample Ninja stores response options with unique ID, which means you can freely change the order without affecting the collected data.

+### Deleting / adding options after data has already been collected
 Use the **PLUS** button to add more options or the trashcan -icon to delete them.
 If these options are not available you most likely editing pre-define questions.

-### Deleting / adding options after data has already been collected
-Sample Ninja codes response options with unique ID in the backend.
-Therefore deleting or adding options can be done without upsetting the stored data structure.

-> Currently reordering options is not supported but planned in the future